Updated: Sep 29

 Unitary parliamentary constitutional monarchy.

-The climate in Liechtenstein is continental at low altitude, while it's Alpine in the mountains.
+The climate in Liechtenstein is continental at low altitudes, while it's Alpine in the mountains.

-In winter, from December to February, cloudy and dull days are frequent, accompanied with rain or snow, typically light but continuous.
+In winter, cloudy and dull days are frequent from December to February, accompanied by rain or snow, typically light but continuous.

 During summer, from June to August, in periods of good weather, there can be hot temperatures in the valley, which can be interrupted by thunderstorms, sometimes intense, in the afternoon or evening.